MicrosoftDocs/windows-ai-docs/docs/train-model-vs-tools-ai.md

 ---
 # How to train a model for Windows ML in Visual Studio

-In this tutorial, we'll use [Visual Studio Tools for AI](http://aka.ms/vstoolsforai), a development extension for building, testing, and deploying Deep Learning & AI solutions, to train a model for the MNIST sample app in [Get Started (UWP)](get-started-uwp.md).
+In this tutorial, we'll use [Visual Studio Tools for AI](http://aka.ms/vstoolsforai), a development extension for building, testing, and deploying Deep Learning & AI solutions, to train a model. <!--for the MNIST sample app in [Get Started (UWP)](get-started-uwp.md)-->

 We'll train the model with the [Microsoft Cognitive Toolkit (CNTK)](http://www.microsoft.com/en-us/cognitive-toolkit) framework and the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), which has a training set of 60,000 examples and a test set of 10,000 examples of handwritten digits.
 We'll then save the model using the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) format to use with Windows ML.